-At the MagLab, we use lasers for some pretty out-there experiments, with the end goal of learning more about the world (and maybe some ways to improve components of those practical things listed above, too).
-Our researchers are poised to expand our laser research on several fronts, and it's a great time to learn more about light (because that's all lasers are, after all) as a tool for scientific discovery.
+At the MagLab, we use lasers for some pretty out-there experiments, with the end goal of learning more about the world (and hopefully, some new ways to improve components of those practical things listed above, too).
+But how is light (because that's all lasers are, after all) a tool for scientific discovery?
+Read on and become enlightened...

 Why bother with lasers?